drush-ops/drush/docs/generators.md

 Overview
 ==========================
 Generators jump start your coding by building all the boring boilerplate code for you.
-After running a `drush generate [foo]` command, you have a guide for where to insert your custom logic.
+After running the [generate command](https://www.drush.org/commands/10.x/generate/), you have a guide for where to insert your custom logic.

 Drush's generators reuse classes provided by the excellent [Drupal Code Generator](https://github.com/Chi-teck/drupal-code-generator) project.
 See its [Commands directory](https://github.com/Chi-teck/drupal-code-generator/tree/master/src/Command) for inspiration.